 Dragonfly laid out and traced the instruments and then worked with the shapes to fine tune their placement onsite.

-Bringing in technology Dragonfly partnered with Wieland Engineering & Manufacturing in Waukesha, Wis., to design the placement of instruments on the slab and engineer both prototype and final field.
+Dragonfly partnered with Wieland Engineering & Manufacturing in Waukesha, Wis., to design the placement of instruments on the slab and engineer both prototype and final field.
 The company’s “Kristen Wieland Guthrie proved a noble and enthusiastic artisan partner as we collaborated on this process,” Jane said.
 She dove into this process, which was new to her.

 “Finally, with the help of Dragonfly Artisan Apprentice, Maria Meyer, and Seth Ready of Ready Set Tile in Colorado, we carefully packed and transported the field and artisan inlays and meticulously installed this artwork,” Jane added.